There is always something rolling around in Stan’s truck.

 Stan was the only kid on the playground who as not scared of Mort.
 He was a head shorter and thirty pounds lighter and though he could hold his own in a playground brawl, Stan was no match for Mort, but Stan had something no one else had.
 He simply lacked the capacity for fear.
-It is like being tone-deaf or color-blind.
+It was like being tone-deaf or color-blind.
 While others trembled in the presence of Mort, Stan was oblivious.

-Mort acknowledged that he did.
+Mort acknowledged he did.

 “I got a steely that can beat it,” Stan told him.

 Steelies were rare but not unknown.
 Mort had a couple of these steel shooters in his collection and was not particularly concerned about them.
 He felt he could use one more, so sight unseen, he challenged Stan to a game.